IHC transfers Al-Azizia, Flagship cases to other court

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-He said there is a reasonable apprehension in the mind of the accused that the judge might have a conscious or unconscious pre-disposition about the factual aspects of the case, which are common to all the three references and were finally and conclusively decided in the Avenfield case, which may tend to prejudice the accused.
+He said there was a reasonable apprehension in the mind of the accused that the judge might have a conscious or unconscious pre-disposition with regard to the factual aspects of the case which were common to all three references and had been finally and conclusively decided in the Avenfield case, which may tend to prejudice the accused.

-He said there is a reasonable apprehension in the mind of the accused that the judge might have a conscious or unconscious pre-disposition about the factual aspects of the case, which are common to all the three references and were finally and conclusively decided in the Avenfield case, which may tend to prejudice the accused.
+He said there was a reasonable apprehension in the mind of the accused that the judge might have a conscious or unconscious pre-disposition with regard to the factual aspects of the case which were common to all three references and had been finally and conclusively decided in the Avenfield case, which may tend to prejudice the accused.

 Comments